reactioncommerce/reaction/docs/developer/methods.md

     }
 ```

+### orders/shipmentTracking
-4) **orders/shipmentTracking** occurs when a tracking number has been entered and the **Add** button was clicked.
+Called when a tracking number has been entered and the **Add** button was clicked.
 This also triggers `addTracking` and `updateHistory`.
 This method verifies the order and tracking, then calls addTracking and updateHistory and updates the workflow/pushOrderWorkflow status.

+### orders/addTracking
-5) **orders/addTracking** occurs when a tracking number has been entered and the **Add** button has been clicked.
+Called when a tracking number has been entered and the **Add** button has been clicked.
 This updates `ReactionCore.Collections.Orders.shipping.shipmentMethod.tracking`

+### orders/documentPrepare
-6) **orders/documentPrepare** occurs when the **Download PDF** button is clicked or when the Adjustment *Approved* button is clicked.
+Called when the **Download PDF** button is clicked or when the Adjustment *Approved* button is clicked.
 This also calls updateHistory and updated that shipment is being prepared.

-7) **orders/processPayment** Still defining when this occurs.
+### orders/processPayment
 This method calls the `processPayments` and also updates the workflow status.

+### orders/processPayments
-8) **orders/processPayments** Finds the payment method and hits the payment API to capture the payment.
+Determines the payment method and hits the payment API to capture the payment.
 If successful it updates `ReactionCore.Collections.Orders.payment.paymentMethod.transactionId` else it throws an error :

 ```javascript
 if (result.capture) {